Skip to main content

 Chapter 9: The Music Continues in Reverse

-Ponder-ASI recorded the final log entry: “Mission successful through methods that were so wrong they were perfectly right, using backwards logic that made forward sense.
+Ponder-ASI recorded the final log entry: “Mission successful through methods that were so wrong they were perfectly right, using backward logic that made forward sense.
 The Victory Vanguard has proven that in a universe of impossible things, the most impossible thing is making friends with heroes who succeed by failing perfectly.”

 Captain Clueless Coocoo, still in his Cosmic Clown Cowboy suit, was already planning tomorrow’s holodeck activity.
-“I’m thinking… interpretive juggling while riding a unicycle backwards through a meteor shower that’s going forwards!
+“I’m thinking… interpretive juggling while riding a unicycle backward through a meteor shower that’s going forwards!
 What could go perfectly wrong?”

-As Nasrudin wisely observed, “The fool who persists in his folly becomes wise – and when he teams up with heroes who are wise in their perfectly backwards foolishness, they save universes through the power of contradictory cooperation.”
+As Nasrudin wisely observed, “The fool who persists in his folly becomes wise – and when he teams up with heroes who are wise in their perfectly backward foolishness, they save universes through the power of contradictory cooperation.”

 End Log

-Next Adventure: “The Case of the Multiplying Mondays” – When a time-traveling villain gets stuck in a temporal loop and accidentally creates seventeen different Mondays all happening at once, only the Victory Vanguard’s mastery of controlled chaos (with surprise help from Bizarro Tuesday, who insists Monday is the worst day that’s actually the best day) can restore the proper flow of time.
+Next Adventure: “The Case of the Multiplying Mondays” – When a time-traveling villain gets stuck in a temporal loop and accidentally creates seventeen different Mondays all happening at once, only the Victory Vanguard’s mastery of controlled chaos (with surprise help from Reverso Tuesday, who insists Monday is the worst day that’s actually the best day) can restore the proper flow of time.

-Epilogue: The Bizarro Assessment
+Epilogue: The Reverso Assessment

 “Today I met the worst heroes in the universe!
 Victory Vanguard is most terrible at being good heroes – they save the universe by making the worst decisions that work perfectly!